boyboffin/focus-monitor/README.md

 Resolve this by manually removing _replicator document from local CouchDB, and this needs to be done for each monitor.
 1. Log into local CouchDB
 2. Open the _replicator DB
-3. Open MAngo query tab and search for document replicating the deleted DB (see example query below)
+3. Open Mango query tab and search for document replicating the deleted DB (see example query below)
+4. Open the replicator document and delete it
 ```
 {
    "selector": {